 Choosing an Affiliate Program

 Now, when you’ve decided affiliate marketing is the right choice for your business, there are several ways to do it.
 It’s not the right strategy for every business.
 It depends on the kind of business you have because there are such a large number of affiliate programs to choose from.
-Also many are build differently.
+Also many are built differently.

 The best rule of thumb is to choose affiliate programs that offer something relevant to your site.

-For example, if your Web site is about event planning like a wedding planner, look for affiliate programs that relate to the topic.
+For example, if your Web site is about event planning as a wedding planner, look for affiliate programs that relate to the topic.
 Like relationship blogs, online merchandise selling or something that can relate to a wedding.